MauiGtk/maui-docker/README.md

     docker run -i --rm -t maui-env bash

 Visual Studio Code is encouraged: Install VS Codes 'Dev Containers' extension, then right click the maui-env container and attach it to VS Code.
-Wait a few seconds until VS Code is setup in the container, then go to the Run & Debug tab and choose a launch option.
+To launch a sample app, start go to Open Folder in VS Code, choose /mauienv/maui-linux, let Code install recommended extensions,  and enter these commands in VS Codes terminal window:

+    cd /mauienv/maui-linux/src/Controls/samples/Controls.Sample
+    dotnet run --framework net8.0-gtk

+VS Code will then do some magic and start the gtk app on the container's host, without the need to explicitely install a .NET runtime there.